cloudify-cosmo/docs.getcloudify.org/content/ops_guides/troubleshooting.md

 ```
 cfy uninstall -d <deployment id>

 ```

-##
-    What to do if active manager switched during workflow execution?
+## What to do if an active manager is stopped or fails during workflow execution?

 This will result in a stuck deployment.
-Follow steps described in a previous answer.
+Follow the steps described in the previous answer.

-##
-    What to do if active manager switched during plugin upload?
+## What to do if an active manager is stopped or fails during plugin upload?

 This will result in an inconsistent plugin management.
-Steps to follow:
+Follow these steps:

 ```
 cfy plugins delete <plugin id>

 cfy plugins upload <plugin file path> -y plugin.yaml path